 When the 1745 rebellion broke out Robertson was too old to take up arms himself, so the Robertson men were actually led in battle by his cousin Donald Robertson of Woodsheal, though Alexander Robertson attended the Battle of Prestonpans as a spectator rather than an active participant.
 The government army at Prestonpans was led by Sir John Cope.

 After the Scots emerged victorious, the old Poet Chief rode home in Cope's coach, wearing his gold chain and wolfskin cloak and drinking his brandy.
 The road ended at Tummel Bridge so the victorious clansmen took the wheels off the coach and carried their chief on the final leg of his journey to his home at Mount Alexander.

 Donald Robertson of Woodsheal was wounded at the Battle of Culloden in 1746 and left for dead on the battlefield.
 A pair of old women helped him to hide and he was able to escape to exile in France.
 He was allowed to return to Scotland in 1772 and died 3 years later.

 The museum in Bruar opened in 1969 with four broad aims; to showcase clan history, the countryside traditionally home to clan members, the lives of individual clansmen and women, and the work of the clan society.

-There are a gift shop and reading room of clan materials.
-Immediately outside the museum is a striking memorial to the 51st Highland Division, showing a Highland piper.
+The museum shares space with a gift shop featuring traditional knitwear, and beside the shop/museum is a reading room holding archives of clan materials.
+Immediately outside the museum is a striking memorial to the 51st Highland Division, depicting a Highland piper.

 About Clan Donnachaidh Museum